vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. You can either enter in the search bar the name of the Community you are looking for or select from the Communities list.
 3. After you select the Community, click on button ^^Delete^^ on the left top of the Communities list.
-4. It is also possible to delete the Community by clicking :material-dots-horizontal: at the right side of each Community and select the option ^^Delete Community^^.
+4. It is also possible to delete the Community by clicking :material-dots-horizontal: at the right side of each Community and select the option ^^:octicons-trash-24: Delete Community^^.
 5. A confirm window will appear to delete the Community.

 > Please consider that before you can delete a Community, it is necessary to delete the Resources related.